 Over time, Rebecca’s confidence as a mother grew and she felt ready to deliver her son, Freddy, in July 2018.
 Freddy was born at 3.1kg (6.4 pounds) and grew quickly.
 Rebecca believes that what she learned as a part of RCP and the support from her caregiver, Deborah, the staff and the volunteers, contributed to her son’s growth and good health.
 When comparing the growth trajectories of her children, Rebecca says that she can see a clear difference between Freddy and her older two children.
+Her first child, Imelda, is nine years old and is in third grade at Fikano Primary School in Ipalamwa.
+Rebecca says she is so happy to see that Imelda is learning English words and how to pronounce them correctly with the help of Global Volunteers in the classroom.
+Her second child is Patrick, who is 7 years old and in kindergarten.

 Rebecca says the nutritious porridge and RCP workshops on controlling infectious diseases have benefited her family the most.
 Further, the hand-washing station installed by the RCP program has been life-changing, as is the practice of boiling the family’s drinking and cooking water.
 She said she’s grateful for Deborah’s home visits, because the two women have built a relationship that allows Rebecca to feel free to ask questions and reinforce the program lessons.